Task Parallel Library : 1 of n

 Demo code project : HandlingExceptionsUsingTryCatch

-One of the simplest ways to handle AggregateException
+One of the simplest ways to handle AggregateException is to use one of the

-.
+trigger method inside a try/catch.
 The following code shows an

 example of this.
 I think this code is pretty self explanatory